pantheon-systems/tbt-ci-templates/d8/README.md

 This folder contains different files and configurations for Drupal 8 sites.

-For any CI provider, you should copy the .ci folder to your project and then follow the instructions in the right section below.
+For any CI provider, you should copy the .ci folder to your project root and the corresponding folder under the providers folder also to your project root.
+Then, follow the instructions in the right section below.

 ## CircleCI

-If you need to enable CircleCI for an existing project, you should copy circleci to .circleci and then add the following environment variables to CircleCI configuration:
+If you need to enable CircleCI for an existing project, after copying files you should add the following environment variables to CircleCI configuration:

 - ADMIN_EMAIL
 - ADMIN_PASSWORD